bradparks/GoFreeCDN/README.md

 Test the generated GAE instance by running the following commands in the directory where the GAE instance files were written.
 This is the --appdir directory of the current dir if using the -dir argument.
+The gofreecdn program writes a complete GAE deployable application with files that like the following:

+GENERATED GAE FILES:

+	ServeFileApp/app.yaml
+	ServeFileApp/chunk
+	ServeFileApp/chunk/C1225625172362036209106.gz
+	ServeFileApp/chunk/C1233442075159318709373.gz
+	ServeFileApp/chunk/C1233608601371026210785.gz
+	ServeFileApp/chunks.json.gz
+	ServeFileApp/servefile.go

 RUN LOCALLY: